 Actions taken so far:

-At the state level, Gov. Gretchen Whitmer has issued a number of executive orders and directives in response to the COVID-19 crisis—orders that are needed to protect Michigan residents, but that come at an economic cost in terms of lost state revenue.
+Gov. Whitmer has issued a number of executive orders and directives in response to the COVID-19 crisis—orders that are needed to protect Michigan residents from the coronavirus, but come at an economic cost in terms of lost state revenue.

 Why Michigan must act now: